For some of us, money can be a hard or awkward thing to talk about.

 It can make us uncomfortable.
 Or we can feel like we're making other people uncomfortable.
 But the reality is—giving is a biblical principle.
 It is something that God calls His followers to practice.
 And it is what allows church staff to continue to spread the good news of Jesus Christ.

 Many people are actually very generous, but may not be aware of how they can be giving.
-So, we want to provide you with seven simple ways you can increase giving to continue to build the kingdom of Christ in your church.

 1. Introduce a new way to give.